Close Alert Banner

 Amniocentesis

-• you got a "screen positive" result from enhanced First Trimester Screening (eFTS) or Second Trimester Screening (STS).
+• You got a "screen positive" result from enhanced First Trimester Screening (eFTS) or Second Trimester Screening (STS).

-How to Get Amniocentesis
+How to get amniocentesis

 Find a Local Genetics Centre